 fraiche (or whipped cream) and strawberry jam, they will be wonderful.

 If you're wondering, Jenifer plans to move to Tulsa, Oklahoma, where her work (she's doing another book with Faudree) continually takes her.
 She says it's time to share this wonderful town/property with someone else seeking serenity and something rather unique.

-Posted by Love Where You Live on Thursday, May 27, 2010
+Posted by My Galveston Cottage on Thursday, May 27, 2010